learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_Functions.md

 First, you will need an Azure account.
 If you don't have one, sign up for [Azure](https://azure.microsoft.com/).

 **Disclaimer**: You will need a credit card.
 If you are new to Azure, you are eligible for a free tier.
-Moreover, you can link your UofT email to your Azure account to be for further credit.
 Microsoft will only put a small holding fee to verify your identity.
+Moreover, you can link your education email to your Azure account to check if you're eligible for additional Azure credit.

 With that out of the way, once you create your account, you should now have a brand new Azure subscription.